State-College-Plone/WebServerAuth/Products/WebServerAuth/README.txt

         * Factored the configuration and upgrade stuff, which was getting pretty long, out of plugin.py.

+        * Added shared secret support.
+A header (HTTP_WSA_SECRET by default) can be checked for an optional shared secret value.
+When specfied, this value must match the header value for credential extraction to take place.

     ' ' 1.5 -- ' '